vernemq/vmq-docs/getting-started.md

 ## Starting VerneMQ

-\#\#\#\# Info::Info
+#### Info::Info
+>
-&gt;  If you built VerneMQ from sources, you can add the `/bin` directory of your VerneMQ release to `PATH`.
+> If you built VerneMQ from sources, you can add the `/bin` directory of your VerneMQ release to `PATH`.
 For example, if you compiled VerneMQ in the `/home/vernemq` directory, then add the binary directory \(`/home/vernemq/_build/default/rel/vernemq/bin`\) to your PATH, so that VerneMQ commands can be used in the same manner as with a packaged installation.

 To start a VerneMQ broker, use the vernemq start command in your Shell: